TrueLabCreations/http-reverse-proxy/README.md

     |- server2_qzqzqz_com-key.pem
 ```

-Compile and run the Typescript project or just run the Javascript version.
+Compile and run the project.

 In the browser address bar on the same machine type:
 http://server1.qzqzqz.com

 The browser should be redirected to an https connection.
 This connection should display an error in the browser
-stating that the connection is not secure.Select the option to open the page anyway (this varies by prowser).
+stating that the connection is not secure.
+Select the option to open the page anyway (this varies by prowser).

 This should bring up the hello message from server1.